busathlab/mdlab/docs/namd_lab2.md

 - Revert the orientation of the protein-bilayer system to its post-equilibration position, so the drug is now appropriately aligned with respect to the channel position and axis
 - Write output files for use in next simulation

 This is a surprisingly daunting task to perform properly.
-Rather than spend our time and energy and making you make this file on our own, we will continue our NAMD focus in this lab and hit the highlights in the next script, "charmm.adddrug.str".
+Rather than spend our time and energy making you create this file on our own, we will provide the file for you and continue our NAMD focus in this lab and hit the highlights of our the next script, "charmm.adddrug.str".

+#### Insert drug

 ```fortran
 ! load topology